-Until recently there were two main types of speed and distance monitors for runners: GPS-based models which use satellites to track your movements; and models that use foot-pods on your shoelaces which you preset according your individual stride and measure your speed and the distance covered.
+Until recently there were two main types of speed and distance monitors for runners: GPS-based models which use satellites to track your movements; and models that use foot-pods on your shoelaces which you pre-set according to your individual stride and measure your speed and the distance covered.

-But now there are apps for iphones and android devices which come with pods, and bands, that link up to satellites to measure time over distance almost as effectively as the watches, most notably Nike+ and micoach from Adidas.
-And another recent development has been the arrival of sophisticated online training programmes and support packages, where you can not just record your data but share it with other users (eg www.garminconnect.com).
+But now there are apps for iphones and android devices which come with pods, and bands, that link up to satellites to measure time over distance, most notably Nike+ and micoach from Adidas.

 And as well as recording time over distance, most now also measure heart rate, so you have as much data as a sports scientist need to accurately plan your training and assess your progress in races.

-Timex tend to offer more functions than Garmin and the Ironman series (not surprising given the name) is very popular with Triathletes.
-Garmin Forerunners are doted on by runners.
+Timex also offer a variety of top-notch watches and its Ironman series (not surprising given the name) is very popular with triathletes.
 Polar the original heart rate monitor makers cross over to cyclists, runners, triathletes, and Suunto, make GPS watches with features such as compass making them popular with mountaineers, mountain runners, and trail runners.